EstebanBruneau/Scrabble-Duplicate/README.md

 Detect when the bag and racks are empty, show the final scores, and display the end-of-game modal.

-#### Timer logic and display

-Implement the per-turn timer and update the timer display in the UI.

-#### Advanced validation

-Ensure word placement is legal (touches existing words, fits on the board, etc.).

-#### UI polish

-Improve board and rack rendering, highlight bonuses, and add visual feedback.

 ## More ideas
 Allow drag-and-drop of letters onto the board.
-Add sound effects for word placement.
+Add sound effects for word placement. (bruh)
 A  multiplayer mode